-From April 9 through July 30, Ewerdt Hilgemann has a solo show at Royale Projects: Contemporary Art in LA.
+From April 9 through July 30, Ewerdt Hilgemann has a solo show at Royale Projects gallery in LA

 HILGEMANN — a solo exhibition highlighting sculptures, photography, and video since the 1960s by Ewerdt Hilgemann.
 There will be an open house from 12:00 to 5:00 pm on Sunday, April 9, 2017.
 The artist will be present.
 During the run of this exhibition, the public will have the rare opportunity to witness a live implosion of a large stainless steel volume, one of Hilgemann’s unique creative processes.
 The artist’s signature works titled Implosion Sculptures are produced when the artist applies a vacuum to his sculptures.
 This exhibition introduces a selection of geometric, wall sculptures from the 1960s and conceptual works from the 1980s such as the photographic series Random Sculptures and the film Rolling Cube which has been newly edited and transferred to video.